 On the coire headwall there were still significant patches of snow.
 Although these were pretty soft, they did make progress difficult as they covered some extremely large and dangerous holes between the boulders, so we had to thread a snow- free torturous zigzag course up to the bealach.
 Emerging on to the crest of the Cuillin Ridge (with a sigh of relief) the weather obliged and we were treated to full sunshine and an opening of the Skies.
 Time for some photos and a celebration snck before heading down toward the lochan in Coire Ghrunnda.
 On this sunnier side of the crest there was no snow, the boulders are slightly smaller and the ground more well trodden, so it wasn’t too long before we were sunbathing by the water.

 Coire Ghrunnda is a pretty spectacular place and the way down from it is not without interest – there are several rock steps to negotiate and of course, a few more boulder fields!
 By this time however we were in bright sunshine with amazing views out over the Minch and the small isles of Rum, Eigg, Soay, and Canna.
 It was so clear we could even see Ben Nevis way off in the distance.
 An hour or so saw us off the rocks and onto more level ground.
 The approach path to Coire Ghrunnda has been much improved in recent years and made for easy walking, a chance to stretch out the legs after the several hours of torturous terrain we’d crossed.
 Of course the fine path also meant that we could enjoy the sea views without having to worry about looking at our feet all the time!
 Glenbrittle beach, with it’s tranquil campsite came into view beneath us, and it wasn’t long before we were enjoying ice creams and some very fine coffee at a table in the sun, courtesy of the camp site shop.
 As if by magic our transort appeared and whisked us off for hot water, clean clothes, and a celebration dinner in the Old Inn at Carbost.
 A perfect end to an amazing few days, a great Skye hiking experience with a great bunch of people.The requested album cannot be loaded at this time.
-Error: OAuthException Code: 10, (#10) To use 'Page Public Content Access', your use of this endpoint must be reviewed and approved by Facebook.
-To submit this 'Page Public Content Access' feature for review please read our documentation on reviewable features: https://developers.facebook.com/docs/apps/review.
+Error: OAuthException Code: 10, (#10) This endpoint requires the 'manage_pages' permission or the 'Page Public Content Access' feature.
+Refer to https://developers.facebook.com/docs/apps/review/login-permissions#manage-pages and https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS for details.